-If you’re missing a large amount of teeth, call Tabor Dental Associates.
+If you’re missing a large amount of teeth, call Tabor Dental Associates in Hendersonville.
 After an exam, we can tell you if dentures will restore your smile and your confidence!

 A denture can improve your chewing ability and speech.
 These teeth replacements can also provide support for facial muscles.
 Dentures can greatly enhance your facial appearance and smile.

 There are a few types of dentures available.
 Learn more about the possibilities below.

 Candidates for complete dentures have lost most or all of their teeth.
 Complete dentures replace all the teeth in a top or bottom row (in your upper or lower jaw) or both.